guaix-ucm/numina/doc/creation/concepts.rst

 Products, Requirements and Data Types
 #####################################
-A recipe announces its required inputs as Requirements and its outputs as Products.
+A recipe announces its required inputs as :class:`~numina.core.requirements.Requirement` and its outputs as :class:`~numina.core.dataholders.Product`.

-Both products and requirements have a name and a type.
+Both Products and Requirements have a name and a type.
 Types can be plain Python types or defined by the developer.

 Format of the input files